intel/neural-compressor/examples/pytorch/eager/huggingface_models/README.md

       --do_prune --do_eval --output_model /path/to/output/
 ```

-# Start to lpot tune for Model Distillation
+# Start to neural_compressor tune for Model Distillation

 Below are example NLP tasks for model distillation from a task specific fine-tuned large model to a smaller model.
 It requires the pre-trained task specific model such as `textattack/roberta-base-SST-2` from textattack Huggingface portal.